 - Maintaining a Good User Experience: Technology is updated constantly, and when browsers (Firefox, Chrome, Safari, etc.) are updated, it can affect how your website looks and functions.
 As part of your web maintenance plan, we look at plugins each month to ensure they are functioning properly so that all parts of your site look and function the way they should.

 - Long-term Savings: When a hack happens (and trust us, it will happen) or when something else on your site breaks, the longer you let it go, the more difficult, time-consuming, and costly it becomes to fix.
 The choice is really up to you.
 Would you rather pay a monthly cost to make sure your site is secure and working properly or incur the cost of a complete site rebuild in a worst case scenario, on top of the cost of any business lost when Google labels your website as harmful?

 Today, nearly everyone turns to the Internet to find the goods and services they need.
 Can you really risk your website being shut down due to insufficient maintenance?

-corecubed’s website maintenance plan is an insurance policy for your website.
+corecubed, experts in home care digital marketing strategies, offer a website maintenance plan that is an excellent insurance policy for your website.
 Contact us today to learn how we can help keep your site and your business running smoothly.